Isaiah

 ** Isa 41:14,16,20; 43:3,14; 45:11; 47:4; 48:17; 49:7; 54:5; 55:5; 60:9,14.

-Another key word in this book is the word jesha which means ‘salvation’.
+Another keyword in this book is the word jesha which means ‘salvation’.
 This word also occurs twenty-five times in this book, eight times in the first part and seventeen times in the second part.
 The fact that this word occurs so often must have contributed to Isaiah being called the ‘evangelist of the Old Testament’.

-Blessing for the nations
+Blessing to the nations

 “He says, “It is too small a thing that You should be My Servant